eivinskr/fileTabulator/README.md

 ## How does it work?
 The script:
 1. Parses a folder of choise recursively, storing the filepath and MD5-hash of each file.
-It ignores empty files and gives a warning of duplicate files (same hash).
+It ignores empty files, ".DS-store"-files and gives a warning of duplicate files (same hash).
 2. Parses the existing output-file (if any) for previous filepaths and MD5-hashes.
 3. Categorizes hashes in sets of added, unchanged, moved, deleted or changed files.
 4. Creates a table with relative path from folder of choice, filename, description and hashvalue.